skywite/SWNetworking/README.md

     //If you want to get complete event
     [imageView loadWithURLString:@"image url" complete:^(UIImage *image) {
-        //you can set your image to your object here.
+        //you can assing your image to your object here.
     }];

     //if you want cache and image handle